Chris232181/Loan-Default-Forecasting-using-ML/README.md

 ## 1. Goal & Motivation
-This Project plans to evaluated two machine learning (ML) models in their accuracy of forecasting defaults and in particular the probability of defaults.
+This Project plans to evaluated two machine learning (ML) models in their accuracy of forecasting defaults and, in particular, the probability of defaults.
-The ML models that are being utilized and evaluated are Logistic Regression (LR) and the Gradient Boosting method XGBooster (XGB.
-The motivation of this project was to set up the a work flow that is part of a larger Loan Analytics Project.
+The ML models that are being utilized and evaluated are Logistic Regression (LR) and the Gradient Boosting method XGBooster (XGB).
+The motivation of this project was to set up a work flow that is part of a larger Loan Analytics Project.
 The Loan Analytics Project has the goal to perform valuations of Loan Portfolios utilizing not only the skills & tools acquired during the Columbia Fintech Coding bootcamp but also to keep expanding the skill set in python coding.

 The forecast of probabilities of default (PD) is a crucial component in the valuation of loan portfolios as such that it is an input in the derivation of expected cash flows.